-- not refer the Participant to the Specified Activity; - If the Provider has already referred the Participant to the Specified Activity, the Provider must immediately ensure that the Participant ceases participation in the Specified Activity.
+- not refer the Participant to the Specified Activity; - if the Provider has already referred the Participant to the Specified Activity, immediately ensure that the Participant ceases participation in the Specified Activity.

 The Department may, at any time and at its absolute discretion, give a direction to the Provider in relation to an Activity, proposed Activity or type of Activity, including a direction that an Activity must be ceased or varied.